ionStici/react/react/state.md

 Then, the `nums` array contains _dynamic data_, meaning that it changes.

-When updating an array in state, we do not just add new data to the previous array, instead we replace the previous array with a brand new array.
-This means that any information that we want to save from the previous array needs to be explicitly copied over to our new array.
+When updating an array in state, we do not just add new data to the previous array, instead we replace the previous array with a brand new array. **This means that any data that we want to save from the previous array needs to be explicitly copied over to our new array.**

 <br>